go-swagger/go-swagger/README.md

 	- [ ] custom serializer for XML to support namespaces and prefixes
 	- [ ] optimized serializer for JSON
 	- [ ] optimized serializer for YAML
+- Middlewares:
+	- [ ] swagger editor
 -	Tools:
 	-	[ ] generate spec document based on the code
 	-	[ ] watch swagger spec file and regenerate when modified
 -	Transports:
 	-	[ ] swagger socket (swagger over tcp sockets)
 	-	[ ] swagger websocket (swagger over websockets)
+	- [ ] swagger proxy (assemble several backend apis into a single swagger spec and route the requests)
+	- [ ] swagger discovery (repository for swagger specifications)